 The Company partners with Microsoft to provide Cloud services that allow enterprise and individual customers to run their applications over the internet using the IT infrastructure.
 Cloud services are generally charged by the Company to the end customers for a fixed amount or based on the actual usage of the cloud resources at predetermined rates over the subscription period, which in general is one year.
 The Company fulfils its performance obligation of facilitating Microsoft to provide the Cloud services to the end customers by providing, but not limited to, contract processing management, billing, payment collection, maintenance, help desk supports and certain IT infrastructure services.
 These are considered as a series of distinct services that are substantially the same and have the same pattern of transfer to the customer; therefore, they are accounted for as a single performance obligation that is satisfied over time.
 The corresponding consideration that the Company is entitled to is recognized as revenue using a time-based method since this best depicts the pattern of the control transfer.
-Revenue from Cloud services consists of monthly incentive revenues received from Microsoft upon completion of certain conditions and gross billing amount received from end customers net of considerations remitted by the Company to Microsoft.
+Revenue from Cloud services consists of monthly incentive revenues received from Microsoft.
 When the contract is modified to add distinct services to the single performance obligation for additional fees, such changes are accounted for prospectively as a termination of the old contract and the creation of a new contract.